In-demand speaker, moderator, and workshop facilitator

-DEBORAH M. KOLB, Ph.D. works with today’s top executives on the challenging issues of negotiation, leadership, and gender in ways that to secure wins for individuals and their organizations.

-Deborah is a foremost authority in the fields of negotiation, leadership, and gender.
-She is the Deloitte Ellen Gabriel Professor for Women in Leadership (Emerita) and co-founder of the Ford Foundation funded Center for Gender in Organizations at Simmons College School of Management.
+Deborah works with today’s top executives on the challenging issues of negotiation, leadership, and gender in ways that to secure wins for individuals and their organizations.
+Foremost authority in the fields of negotiation, leadership, and gender, she is the Deloitte Ellen Gabriel Professor for Women in Leadership (Emerita) and co-founder of the Ford Foundation funded Center for Gender in Organizations at Simmons College School of Management.

 Deborah was Former Executive Director and is currently Co-Director of the Negotiations in the Workplace Project at the Program on Negotiation at Harvard Law School.
-And Deborah is a strategic advisor and mentor to many of today’s most successful executive women.
-She also served as Faculty Research Fellow at Stanford’s Clayman Institute for Gender Research in 2008-2009, and is Adjunct Faculty at INSEAD.
+She is a strategic advisor and mentor to many of today’s most successful executive women and also served as Faculty Research Fellow at Stanford’s Clayman Institute for Gender Research in 2008-2009, and is Adjunct Faculty at INSEAD.

 “Make your value visible in a currency that has value to the person you are dealing with.”